Right-wing populism: Poland

-The largest right-wing populist party in Poland is Law and Justice, which currently holds the presidency and a governing majority in the Sejm.
+The largest right-wing populist party in Poland is Law and Justice, which currently holds the presidency.
 It combines social conservatism and criticism of immigration with strong support for NATO and an interventionist economic policy.

-Polish Congress of the New Right, headed by Michał Marusik, aggressively promotes fiscally conservative concepts like radical tax reductions preceded by the abolishment of social security, universal public healthcare, state-sponsored education, and Communist Polish 1944 agricultural reform as a way to dynamical economic and welfare growth.
+The Polish Congress of the New Right, headed by Michał Marusik, aggressively promotes fiscally conservative concepts, such as radical tax reductions preceded by the abolishment of social security, universal public healthcare, state-sponsored education, and Communist Polish 1944 agricultural reform as a way to dynamical economic and welfare growth.
 The party is considered populist both by right-wing and left-wing publicists.